 Initial account creation and storing of login credentials for each access.

-The user records audio for their day, server takes this audio file and using Azure’s Cognitive Services (speech to text) transcription to provide what the user logged into text for user editing and manipulation.
+The user records audio for their day, server takes this audio file and using JavaScript Web Speech API transcription to provide what the user logged into text for user editing and manipulation.

-After initial recording and transcription, the server makes a second API call to an Azure text analysis tool which breaks down the text transcription into designated components.
+After initial recording and transcription, the server makes a second API call to an AWS text analysis tool which breaks down the text transcription into designated components.
 This consists of Tagging dates, locations, times, and events to that audio recording.

 Using the tags created there will be functions in place i.e. addToCalendar() to place these into their designated location within the calendar.